Operation Citadel: Obstacles and postponements

 You're quite right.
 Whenever I think of this attack my stomach turns over.

-Hitler assured Guderian that there was as yet no commitment to the operation.
+Hitler assured Guderian that there was yet no commitment to the operation.
 However, at a May meeting of high Nazi Party officials, Hitler compared the current situation in the Eastern front to the predicament of the party in 1932, when it seemed to go down in political defeat at the hands of Franz von Papen and Hindenburg.
 He stated In 1932, we attained victory only by stubbornness that sometimes looked like madness; so, too, we will achieve it today.In the first weeks of June, the forces for Citadel were at their peak strength.
 On 18 June, the OKW Operations Staff submitted a proposal that Citadel be abandoned, and that all troops that could be spared should be deployed into strategic reserves for the defense of Italy and the Balkans, as well as Germany proper.
 On the same day, Hitler responded that he "fully appreciated" the General Staff's view, but had decided to go ahead; two days later, he set the time for 5 July.

 The Soviet leadership, through their intelligence agencies and foreign sources, had been informed about the German intentions, and therefore the multiple delays by the German high command, OKW, allowed them a great deal of time to prepare their defences.
 Employing defence in depth, they constructed a series of defensive lines to wear down the attacking panzer formations.
 Three belts made up of extensive minefields, anti-tank ditches and anti-tank gun emplacements were created.
 Behind those were an additional three belts, which were mostly unoccupied and less fortified.
 The Voronezh Front, commanded by General Nikolai Vatutin, was tasked with defending the southern face of the salient.
 The Central Front, commanded by Konstantin Konstantinovich Rokossovsky, defended the northern face.
 Waiting in reserve was the Steppe Front, commanded by Ivan Konev.
 In February 1943, the Central Front had been reconstructed from the Don Front, which had been part of the northern pincer of Operation Uranus and had been responsible for the destruction of the 6th Army at Stalingrad.